Getting started: Building your first environment

 Use the VMs

-Click (Run) to power the VM(s) on.
+Click (Run) to power on the VMs.
 The VM tile background color changes from gray (inactive), to blue (busy), and then to green (running).

 When a VM is running, access its desktop by clicking the thumbnail image of the VM screen.
 This opens the Secure Remote Access (SRA) browser client, which lets you interact with the VM.
-For other ways to access a VM (for example, over RDP or SSH), see Accessing VMs.
+For other ways to access a VM (for example, over RDP Remote Desktop Protocol – A proprietary protocol that allows you to access and interact with another computer using a graphical interface.
+This protocol was developed by Microsoft and is commonly used to access Windows VMs.
+By default, RDP connects over TCP port 3389. or SSH), see Accessing VMs.
 When you’re done, shut down or suspend the VM.

 Customize the environment